Our school, the curriculum, and our teachers.

 Mrs. Robel and Mrs. Yi

-Third Grade – Mrs. Helling and Mrs. Meland
+Third Grade – Mrs. Meland and Ms. Arciaga

 Students love using the iPads in the classrooms.
 They learn about Jesus when they do the Nativity Play at Christmas time, which is presented to the parents.
 They also do a Native American project where they research a tribe, write a report and create a visual.
 The students sponsor a family for Thanksgiving, and provide a meal for them.
 We also lead the HRS food drive to benefit the St. Vincent de Paul.

-Fourth Grade – Ms. Simpson and Mrs. Podell
+Fourth Grade – Ms. Simpson and Mrs. Benson

 The students love to learn about the saints each year.
 At the end of the unit, they do the All Saints Day Mass.
 They learn about Washington State History, and have the opportunity to go to Pike Place Market and the Underground Tour for field trips.